-Here is a look at all trips done by rail since 2008.
+Here is a look at all trips done by rail and metro since 2008.

 Mileage through to 25 February 2018 (world totals):